Your bank can’t take your money in an account to pay their credit card.

 That’s one less thing to stress about.
 Credit cards and bank accounts are an exception to the old saw that possession is 9/10th of the the law.

-After all, the bank would have possession of the commission check and a common law right to set off the deposit against the credit card debt.
+After all, the bank would have possession of the money on deposit and a common law right to set off the deposit against the credit card debt.

 Not to worry.
 There’s a federal law that protects bank accounts from credit card debt.

 Credit cards can not offset

 Federal Truth in Lending regulations explicitly prohibit a bank who is a card issuer from appropriating your deposit account to pay your debt on a card it issued.

 (d)Offsets by card issuer prohibited.
 (1) A card issuer may not take any action, either before or after termination of credit card privileges, to offset a cardholder‘s indebtedness arising from a consumer credit transaction under the relevant credit card plan against funds of the cardholder held on deposit with the card issuer.

 12 CFR 1026.12 goes on to make clear that if the card issuer gets a judgment, this provision doesn’t insulate a deposit account from a judgment levy.

 Nor does it keep the bank from depleting your account if you’ve agreed to pay the card automatically by electronic transfer.